HypothesisWorks/hypothesis/guides/internals.rst

 points for people.

-The best place to get started thus is to take a look at those linked issues and just jump in and try things!
+The best place to get started thus is to take a look at those linked issues and jump in and try things!
 Find one that you think sounds fun.
 Note that some of them suggest not doing these as your first foray into the shrinker, as some are harder than others.